reactive/data-client/website-2/blog/2021-08-29-Experimental-useController.md

 #### After

-- Operate on the actual denormalized form - that is the same shape that is consumsed with a useResource()
 - Move to Endpoint
-- Take the denormalized response as arg to first function
 - builder pattern to make updater definition easy
   - typeahead
   - strong type enforcement